ibrahimcesar/react-quicklink/README.md

         alt="Alt" // String for alternative text for your link.
 Required! #a11y title="Title" // String for title text for your link
         connType: "2g" // String with threshold for slow connection.
 Could be "slow-2g", "2g", "3g" or"4g".
 Dafaults to 2g, meaning on "slow-2g", "2g" this component will not do anything besides be the good and old anchor link <a>
-        allowedOrigins: ["https://example.com"] // Array of strings.
-Allowed origins to perform the fetch.
-Defaults to location in browser.
         rootMargin: "0px" // String value for rootMargin property for Intersection Observer.
 Must be in pixels or percentage.
         threshold: [1.0], // Array of floats from 0 to 1.0.
 Threshold or Intersection Observer.
 To better understand about this Web API, pelase refer to https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API
         content: "My text link that is not Click Here, passed as a prop!", // String for content if you prefer a more concise way to wrote the tag, like I fancy myself.